-Contents Error!
-Bookmark not defined.
-1. What types of SEN does the school provide for?
+Contents 1.
+What types of SEN does the school provide for?
 3 2.
 Which staff will support my child, and what training have they had?
-23 3.
-What should I do if I think my child has SEN?
-4 4.
-How will the school know if my child needs SEN support?
-4 5.
+3 3.
+What should I do if I think my child has SEN?4 4.
+How will the school know if my child needs SEN support?5 5.
 How will the school measure my child's progress?
-5 6.
-How will I be involved in decisions made about my child's education n?6 7.
-How will my child be involved in decisions made about their educat ion?6 8.
+6 6.
+How will I be involved in decisions made about my child's education?
+6 7.
+How will my child be involved in decisions made about their education?
+7 8.
 How will the school adapt its teaching for my child?
-7 9.
-How will the school evaluate whether the support in place is helpin g my child?8 10.
-How will the school resources be secured for my child?
-8 11.
-How will the school make sure my child is included in activities alc SEND?
-12. How does the school make sure the admissions process is fair for 13.
+9. How will the school evaluate whether the support in place is helping my child?9 10.
+How will the school resources be secured for my child?9 11.
+How will the school make sure my child is included in activities alongside pupils who don't have SEND?9 12.
+How does the school make sure the admissions process is fair for pupils with SEN or a disability?9 13.
 How does the school support pupils with disabilities?
-9 14.
-How will the school support my child's mental health and emotion nal and social development?10 15.
-What support will be available for my child as they transition betw preparing for adulthood?
-16. What support is in place for looked-after and previously looked-after after after and previously looked-after after after after after after after and previously looked-after after afte ter children with SEN?10 17.
-What should I do if I have a complaint about my child's SEN suppo rt?11 18.
-What support is available for me and my family?
-19. Glossary
+10 14.
+How will the school support my child's mental health and emotional and social development?
+15. What support will be available for my child as they transition between classes or settings or in preparing for adulthood?
+11 16.
+What support is in place for looked-after and previously looked-after children with SEN?
+17. What should I do if I have a complaint about my child's SEN support?
+18. What support is available for me and my family?
+12 19.
+Glossary 13.
+UIUSSdIV 13